sahmed19/sahmed19.github.io/_posts/2021-01-17-starting-out-flecs-monogame.markdown

 ### Visualizing ECS data with Dear IMGUI

 With ECS as data-driven as it is, I would like to have a way to visualize all of my entities with their components.
 I decided to start with a simple approach that could grow to be more complex later.
-For my visualization I went with the [.NET Wrapper](https://github.com/mellinoe/ImGui.NET) for Dear IMGUI. [(This tutorial)](https://flatredball.com/news/dear-imgui-integration/) was really helpful to figure out how to do this.
+For my visualization I went with the [.NET Wrapper](https://github.com/mellinoe/ImGui.NET) for Dear IMGUI.
+[This tutorial from FlatRedBall](https://flatredball.com/news/dear-imgui-integration/) was really helpful to figure out how to do this.

 ![Dear IMGUI Integration](/assets/images/posts/01_dear-imgui.png)